Year One

 Faith and Beliefs

-Our Christian value for this half term is 'Love' and the children will explore the meaning of being peaceful.
-In our RE lessons this half-term, the children will be learning more abut Christianity and the Easter story.
+Our Christian value for this half term is 'faithfulness' and the children will explore the meaning of being faithful.
+In our F&B lessons this half-term, the children will be learning about 'Who made the world?' through the eyes of Christianity.

 Communication, Language and Literacy